The barrier between content creation and content distribution will finally come down.

 Native is the Future of Mobile and Video.

 As consumers increasingly reject invasive content experiences such as pre-roll and banners, brands seek new and innovative ways like animation videos and graphics to connect with their audience.
 Consumers’ attention has become so precious, particularly in mobile and video environments, that when brands engage with consumers it must be valuable, relevant and organic.
+For any company that is looking to work its way to the top of the social media chain, doing enough research and content ideation becomes very important at this stage.
+Whether it’s learning more about popular youtube niches; knowing what content type appeals more to consumers; or what kind of devices are used by a majority of the target audience; this information often lays the foundation for current as well as future social media and digital marketing strategies for businesses.

 Native by definition means that the content being served will match the form and function of its content and the surrounding content.
 The shift has already begun, but mobile and video budgets will continue moving toward Native as advertisers see better performance and ultimately enhances user experiences with their content.